 Make no mistake, every data center will inevitably face outages and downtime at some stage in its life cycle, whether caused by power supply, thermal problems or hardware failure.

 For this reason, both cloud and edge strategies must also include continuous hardware monitoring to reduce risk to their SLA, and that monitoring must be as unobtrusive as possible in order to not burden a small edge footprint, or put larger requirements than are necessary on cloud infrastructure.

 Moreover, monitoring needs to support bare metal and provide data even when the systems are offline.

-As we approach the holidays, any C-suite that is generous in spirit, and looking to improve uptime and efficiency, should consider gifting data centre management tools to its IT staff, supporting its success in both cloud and edge data centre environments.
+As we approach the holidays, any C-suite that is generous in spirit, and looking to improve uptime and efficiency, should consider gifting data center management tools to its IT staff, supporting its success in both cloud and edge data center environments.

 Try Intel Data Center Manager Software